vpavlenko/study-music/README.md

 I'm always happy to chat about visualisation-aided music education and research popularisation.
 Also, I constantly feel severely deprived of communication with the real academic theoretic community, so drop me a line ;)

-Also, I reside in London and I'd happily co-work with you from anywhere.
-I do music theory.
+Also, if you're from the UK, and especially from London, drop me a line, let's get coffee.